 Tuition fees for a second degree: €650

-Students enrolled in the master’s program Mannheim Master in Management can design their studies individually and flexibly according to their ideas.
-They can choose from a from a wide range of courses on offer in the following areas: Accounting and Taxation, Banking, Finance and Insurance, Information Systems, Management, Marketing and Sales as well as Operations Management.
+Students enrolled in the master’s program Mannheim Master in Management can design their studies individually and flexibly in accordance with their ideas.
+They can choose from a wide range of courses in the following areas: Accounting and Taxation, Banking, Finance and Insurance, Information Systems, Management, Marketing and Sales as well as Operations Management (see module catalogue).

-The Mannheim Master in Management program is topped off by the following mandatory subjects: Corporate Social Responsibility, Decision Analysis, Applied Econometrics or Empirical Methods as well as Business Economics I and II.
-In addition, students can take an elective course which allows them to broaden their horizon (e.g. Asian Studies, Business Education, Economics or Psychology).
+The Mannheim Master in Management program is topped off by the following mandatory subjects: Corporate Social Responsibility, Decision Analysis: Business Analytics II, Applied Econometrics or Empirical Methods: Business Analytics I as well as Business Economics I and II.
+In addition, students can take an elective course which allows them to broaden their horizon (e.g., Philosophy, Business Education, Economics or Psychology).

 Studying Business Administration in Mannheim means studying at one of the most renowned business schools in Europe.
-Independent national and international rankings have confirmed the outstanding quality of the research and teaching at our university on a number of occasions.
-The magazine, Wirtschaftswoche, ranked the University of Mannheim number one for Business Administration in 2018.
+Independent national and international rankings, including the CHE or THE university ranking and rankings by the Wirtschaftswoche, have confirmed the outstanding quality of the research and teaching at our university on a number of occasions.

-The Business School at the University of Mannheim has been accredited by three accreditation agencies, earning itself the internationally sought-after triple crown.
+The Business School of the University of Mannheim has been accredited by three accreditation agencies, earning itself the internationally sought-after triple crown.
 The three most significant accreditation agencies, AACSB International (Tampa, USA), EQUIS/

 Your future career opportunities depend on which area of business administration you specialize in and whether you acquire additional qualifications in an elective course.
 This results in a broad spectrum of qualification profiles.

-It is especially because of their opportunity to develop a clear focus that our graduates are in high demand in many areas of the economy.
-This is attested by a ranking published by the Wirtschaftswoche magazine.
-Graduates of the Mannheim Master in Management program can for example work as consultants, product managers, financial experts, HR business partners, HR marketing managers, business analysts, cost engineers, sales managers or supply chain managers.
+It is especially because of their opportunity to develop a clear focus that our graduates are in high demand in many areas of the economy, such as consulting, financial analysis, HR marketing, and sales.
+This is attested by a ranking published by the German Wirtschaftswoche magazine.

-Many graduates also venture into self-employment (only available in German): Amorelie, Stocard and CoffeeCircle, for example, prove the success of Mannheim founders.
+Many graduates also venture into self-employment: Amorelie, Stocard and CoffeeCircle, for example, prove the success of Mannheim founders.